Talks

 Decolonising Museums: Changing Curatorial Practices at the Pitt Rivers and Quai Branly

-Online talk at the NordGlob Seminar Series presenting my postdoctoral research on changing curatorial practices at the Pitt Rivers Museum in Oxford and Musée du Quai Branly in Paris, supported by the Carlsberg Foundation.
+Online talk at the NordGlob Seminar Series presenting the postdoctoral research on changing curatorial practices conducted at the Pitt Rivers Museum in Oxford and Musée du Quai Branly in Paris.

 Photo of figure from reliquary ensemble collected in northern Congo on display at Musée du Quai Branly by V. Nielsen (2021).